-When you freelance, business can easily take over everything.
+When you freelance, work can take over everything.
 Especially if you work from home.
-There comes a point when you can no longer relax, as you're either thinking about work, talking about work or actually doing work – every minute of every day.
+There comes the point when you can no longer relax, as you're either thinking about work, talking about work or doing work – every minute of every day.

 Create a work schedule

-Sounds obvious, but I know many freelancers who don't stick to a regular routine.
-Their excuse is often that freelancing brings more freedom so they can work 'any hours they want'.
+I know many freelancers who don't stick to a routine.
+Their excuse is that freelancing brings more freedom so they can work "any hours they want".
 Unfortunately, this commonly leads to over-working and can mean people forget to take time off.

 Avoid this happening by being strict with yourself.
 Create a work schedule and stick to it.
-Make clients aware of these new hours, so they know you're not constantly available.
+Make clients aware of these new hours, so they know you're not always available.